 The filling is a mixture of ground beef, cheddar cheese, and cream cheese (inspired by the stuffing in my bacon wrapped jalapeños and asparagus) and flavored with chili powder and tomato paste.
 It has a definite Mexican style taste.

-These stuffed peppers are designed to be keto friendly; they’re low in carbs, just 5g net carbs per serving (2 pepper halves).
+These stuffed peppers are designed to be a keto friendly dinner; they’re low in carbs, just 5g net carbs per serving (2 pepper halves).

 Buying Poblano Peppers